-By 2030 we will build a movement of over half a million people, powerful enough to radically transform the culture of engineering.
+By 2030 will provide skills to 250,000 people, who will form the core of a movement of over half a million people, powerful enough to radically transform the culture of engineering.

-Operationally, during the financial year 2021/22, Engineers Without Borders UK ran a wide range of initiatives, broadly split between:
+Operationally, during the financial year 2022/23, Engineers Without Borders UK ran a wide range of initiatives, broadly split between:

-- Curriculum programmes at universities around the world which contribute to our efforts to evolve engineering education and provide more people with the tools to put global responsibility at the heart of their engineering practice - Awareness raising and training activities many of which are run with or by our University Chapter groups, members and wider movement, aiming to inspire a commitment to globally responsible engineering and build skills to deliver on this - Collaborating with organisations to deliver on their commitment to positive change and expand our voice in the sector to influence change in the sector
+- Curriculum programmes at universities around the world which contribute to our efforts to evolve engineering education and provide more people with the tools to put global responsibility at the heart of their engineering practice - Awareness raising and training activities many of which are run with or by our University Chapter groups, members and wider movement, aiming to inspire a commitment to globally responsible engineering and build skills to deliver on this - Collaborating with organisations to deliver on their commitment to positive change and expand our voice in the sector to influence change in the sector, with an emphasis this year on developing two new tools to influence education and professional development.

-During the year in question Engineers Without Borders UK employed an average headcount of 10.5 staff.
+During the year in question Engineers Without Borders UK employed an average headcount of 11.4 staff.
 Alongside our staff, volunteers continue to play an important role in our organisation.
-During 2021/22, volunteers in our 28 affiliated member groups further contributed countless hours in their local area.
+During 2022/23, volunteers in our 24 affiliated member groups further contributed countless hours in their local area.
 We would not be able to achieve all that we do without their valuable efforts.
+We also rely on the efforts of over 200 volunteers acting as assessors, reviewers and mentors in our programmes.